BigPolarBear1/factorization_v3/README.md

 I kind of got distracted for a little bit unsure on what the best appraoch is... but from experimenting, most important is reducing code.
 Using contiguous memory access without all the python abstraction or numpy strided access.
 When all of that is done, maybe we can get some more juice using SIMD.
 But it's not the most important tool.
 Unless you have some specialized SIMD hardware or something.

 And where my work shines is that we can switch polynomials without recomputing roots.
 I just got to optimize my shit code.
 The only thing holding me back is my shit code.
 Nothing else.
 Anyway, got it now, I know what to do.. time to grind it out.

+Update: Ergh, just did the math.
+I'm a fucking idiot.
+If you have a coefficient, you just subtract the modulus to do negative sieving.
+Simple as that.
+I thought it would just loop back and generate the same smooths twice, but it doens't.
+I should make this stupid assumptions in my head without running the numbers.
+Let me add that first thing tomorrow.... that will double the smooths... fucking hell.
+Lol.
+I do wonder though... i.e if we have 66 as coefficient and 148 ... then 148^2 - 4\*4387 will yield a smaller number then 66^2+4\*4387 ... so it may be good to swap the coefficients I'm using as a test.